Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

-for all measures $\nu$ on the product space $\R^{d_v}\times \R^{d_y}.$ Of course $\Ts_n$ and $\tT_n$ will depend on $\nu$ and then pushforward is to be interpreted as in \eqref{eq:overload}, \eqref{eq:overload2}.
-We ask that for all measures $\nu$ on the space $\R^{d_v} \times \R^{d_y}$ either (\ref{eq:compare}a) holds (perfect transport) or (\ref{eq:compare}b) holds (second order transport).
-Whilst achieving (\ref{eq:compare}a) may be harder than solving the filtering problem directly, achieving (\ref{eq:compare}b) is straightforward and leads to computationally tractable methods.
-This gain in tractability comes at the price of only achieving (\ref{eq:compare}b), rather than (\ref{eq:compare}a); however it is intuitive that this price will not be high for settings in which the filtering distribution, and the predictive distribution on state and data, is not too far from Gaussian; we flesh out this idea in Subsection \ref{sssec:sots} below.
+Perfect transport corresponds to asking that, for all measures $\nu$ on the space $\R^{d_v} \times \R^{d_y}$, (\ref{eq:compare}a) holds; second order transport relaxes this and asks only that (\ref{eq:compare}b) holds.
+Whilst achieving (\ref{eq:compare}a) may be harder than solving the filtering problem directly, we will show that achieving (\ref{eq:compare}b) is straightforward and leads to computationally tractable methods.
+This gain in tractability comes at the price of only achieving (\ref{eq:compare}b) in place of (\ref{eq:compare}a); however it is intuitive that this price will not be high for settings in which the filtering distribution, and the predictive distribution on state and data, is not too far from Gaussian; we flesh out this idea in Subsection \ref{sssec:sots} below.